bernardo1024/Sanwaf/README.md

 Note the **enabled** and **caseSensitive** sections that control if the specific section will be enabled and how they will handle the caseSensitivy of parameters/headers/cookies.

-Also note the **secured section** contains the following groups: parameters, headers, cookies.
+Also note the **secured section** contains the following groups: endpoints, parameters, headers, cookies.

 	<metadata>